JC Tech: 40 Blogging Lessons I’ve Learnt to Improve my Blog

 20 Use alt tags on your photos, it helps your SEO but totally drives traffic from google image search.
 It also works for when someone wants to pin your blog, it comes up automatically with a handy pinterest description.

 21 Make sure your site is mobile friendly.
 Use the handy google mobile compatibility app and make sure.
 It helps your SEO and everyone who ever opened anything on a mobile.
+If you need help with this, reach out to a afforadable web design service in crawley, or anywhere else that works for you.
+Having a site that works properly with mobile devices is super important if you want it to grow and go places.

 22 Learn the difference between a follow and a no follow link.